Geese and swans are some of the largest birds you will find in Vermont!

 - Smaller than Trumpeter Swans.

-During summer, you will not see Tundra Swans in Vermont, as they spend the breeding season in the remote arctic.
-Look for them in winter and during migration, where they are visitors to many large bodies of water.
-They also visit farm fields in large flocks looking for food.
+You will not see Tundra Swans in Vermont during summer, as they spend the breeding season in the remote Arctic.
+Look for them in winter and migration, where they are visitors to many large bodies of water.
+They also visit farm fields in large flocks, looking for food.

 The most common sound these birds make is a “hoo-ho-hoo” bugle, with the second syllable being emphasized.
 (Listen below)